Rock-wallaby: Taxonomy

 The genus was established in 1837 by John Edward Gray in a revision of material at the British Museum of Natural History.
-Gray nominated his earlier description of Kangurus pencillatus as the type species, now recognised in the combination Petrogale penicillata (brush-tailed rock-wallaby).
+Gray nominated his earlier described taxon of Kangurus pencillatus as the type species, which is now recognised as Petrogale penicillata, the brush-tailed rock-wallaby.
 The author separated the species from the defunct genus Kangurus, which he proposed to divide in his synopsis of the known macropod species.

 The following is a list of species, with common names, arranged by alliances of species groups: